Skip to main content

 How can I encourage friends and family members to get vaccinated?

-With travel back in full swing, there are more opportunities for families to gather and catch up on hours of lost in-person conversations around dinner tables.
+With travel and activities back in full swing, there are more opportunities for people to gather with family and friends.
 COVID-19 is a likely topic.
 When there are differences, Benjamin suggests starting conversations by “meeting people where they are.”

 “I ask them very clearly, ‘What are your concerns?’
 I try first of all to listen to their perspective and then try to directly address their concerns. … I just tell them what I need to tell them and give them my best advice. … And if they're very focused on getting their information from a single source that I think is giving them misinformation, I try to give them other places to become better informed and hope that they will go there.
 And I encourage them to do that.”